ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 With `reactUi=true`, the grid renders cells using React, and all parent components of the cells are also written in React, all the way back to the client application.
 This means all the UI from your application down to the cells, including any provided React Cell Renderers, is all now 100% React.

-<grid-example title='React UI' name='react-ui' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

-Notice in the example:
-1. The Age Column has a React Cell Renderer.
+Note in the example the Age Column has a React Cell Renderer.
+If you inspect the DOM on this cell, you will note there is no wrapping DIV element inside the Cell to host the React Cell Renderer.
+The provided React Component is placed directly inside the AG Grid React Cell.

-2. Grid functions such as sort, filter, range select and row grouping work as normal.
+Also note grid functions such as sorting all work as normal.

 You may say _"Doesn't it look identical to before?"_, and you would be right, it is identical to before from an application users point of view.
 That's the point - it is supposed to work exactly as before.
-The difference is this time it is all done in React.
+The difference is this time it is all rendered in React.

+<grid-example title='React UI' name='react-ui' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

 ## Can I Try?

 Yes.

 Set the `reactUi` property in your AG Grid application using the latest AG Grid version and check it out.

+## Hooks or Classes?

+Both.

+AG Grid React UI works with client applications written using React Hooks or React Classes.

+AG Grid React UI can also take custom components as Hooks or Classes.

+The requirements and interface into AG Grid does not change.

 ## Does React UI Use Portals?